WMGDataScience/gym_wmgds/README.rst

     brew install boost-python --with-python3

-If you want to access Gym from languages other than python, we have limited support for non-python frameworks, such as lua/Torch, using the OpenAI Gym `HTTP API <https://github.com/openai/gym-http-api>`_.
+If you want to access gym_wmgds from languages other than python, we have limited support for non-python frameworks, such as lua/Torch, using the OpenAI gym_wmgds `HTTP API <https://github.com/openai/gym_wmgds-http-api>`_.

 Pip version
 -----------